 The Management major is available to students at the Storrs Campus.

-The Department of Management offers two core courses; Managerial and Interpersonal Behavior (MGMT 3101) and Strategic Management (MGMT 4900) along with elective courses in international business, entrepreneurship, management consulting, venture consulting, negotiations, managing a diverse workforce, and managing human capital.
+The Management and Entrepreneurship Department offers two core courses; Managerial and Interpersonal Behavior (MENT 3101) and Strategic Management (MENT 4900) along with elective courses in international business, entrepreneurship, management consulting, venture consulting, negotiations, managing a diverse workforce, and managing human capital.
 Students may follow the entrepreneurship concentration curriculum, or choose to pursue an area of emphasis in managing consulting, human capital management, or international business.